Patrick J. Adams: Personal life

 Adams married Troian Bellisario (star of Pretty Little Liars) on December 10, 2016, in Santa Barbara, California.
 The two met in 2009 when they were cast opposite each other in the play Equivocation, then broke up briefly but got back together after Adams' guest appearance on Pretty Little Liars in 2010.
-They have two daughters, Aurora (born 2018) and Elliot (born 2021).
+They have three daughters, Aurora (born 2018), Elliot (born 2021) and Imogen (born 2026).
 In an episode of the podcast Katie's Crib hosted by actress Katie Lowes, Adams and Bellisario said their second child was born in their car in the hospital's parking lot due to accelerated labour.
 Hospital staff quickly assisted them within minutes of the delivery.
 Adams is a naturalized citizen of the United States.

 Adams was awarded Honorary Life Membership of University College Dublin Law Society in September 2013.

 He plays the guitar and is an avid photographer who owns more than 25 cameras.

 His photos were featured in Suits' Behind the Lens and #PJAGallery exhibitions.